jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

-# New Phoenix Project Setup with TailwindCSS
+# New Phoenix Project Setup with TailwindCSS and PostCSS

-Note, these install instructions modify the default Phoenix project by opting to use PostCSS instead of Sass.
+Note, these install instructions modify the default Phoenix project by

+* adding TailwindCSS
+* switch from SASS to CSS and add PostCSS

 If you choose to use Sass, you can ignore the file renaming instructions, but will need to install sass-loader and add it to `assets/webpack.config.js`.

 ### Ensure Latest Version of Phoenix
 `mix local.hex`